 This is the innovative model through which both new and established entrepreneurs can raise capital.

-While crowdfunding is still in its relative infancy, it is becoming a very popular option for those looking to get a fledgling business off the ground.
+Crowdfunding has in recent years established itself and grown into a very popular option for those looking to get a fledgling business off the ground.

 But how exactly does it work?